joemccleary-frontend/seneca-task/README.md

 ## Running the project

-If you wish to run the development server:
+To run the project locally, download the repo.
+Then to run the development server:

 ```bash
 npm run dev